Deutschlandstipendium

 Stipendienfeier 24.4.24_Stipendiat*innen1

-• Students and part-time students of all disciplines at RUB (also in second, supplementary, Master's, part-time or dual studies)
+• Students and part-time students of all disciplines at RUB, also applicable to second, supplementary, master, part-time or dual studies

 • High school graduates and prospective students waiting for admission to RUB